ServiceNow (Flow Designer) v2

 - Default Alert Priority: Select a value that will be sent to Flow Designer or leave it on the default option.
 The integration may override the selection if the incident priority is set to a different value.

 - Default Signal Mode: Type a value that will be sent to Flow Designer (optional).
-The integration will override the selection when it’s triggered based on whether it’s a new incident or the type of update applied.
+When the integration is triggered, it will override the selection depending on if an incident is created or updated.

 - ServiceNow API User: Select the ServiceNow user that Flow Designer is using to send the updates in ServiceNow.